-I love traveling by local bus when I visit a country!
+I love catching a bus in a foreign country!
 Somehow, the sights, sounds and smells of the landscape feel more vibrant and awakening.
 I feel alive!

 So far I’ve traveled by bus through almost all the countries I’ve visited in the past four years.
-It gives me a chance to see and experience a city’s streets and how locals live their daily routine.
-Some like to escape that experience but not me.
+I love it.
+It gives me a chance to reflect on the culture, observe how locals live their daily routine and experience a city’s streets.
+Some like to escape that experience … not me.

-Just plan ample time to getting to your location and consider this an adventure.
+But don’t let that intimidate you.
+Just follow my tips and plan ample time to getting to your location.
 Some countries have challenged me, but have also given me the best memories.

-6 Solo Travel Tips : How to Catch a Bus in a Foreign Country
+6 Tips to Catching a Bus in a Foreign Country

 With developing countries or rural cities, the foremost hurdle is that you may not always have English bus signs to help you get around.
-Instead, you must rely on your travel survival instincts, your inner GRRR to get you through.
+Instead, you must rely on your travel instincts.

 1. How to find a ‘bus stop’ if you don’t see one